 - A student taking photographs, videos or audio of people or property and disseminating information without permission.

-- A parent disclosing personal information about staff.
+- A parent disclosing personal information about staff or students.

 - A parent discussing a situation and exposing the personal information of others.